COVID-19 Update + Resources

 The following sports/events may be offered during Phase 3 (at the discretion of each local program):

-- Official SOOR Summer Sports (regional competitions will be offered in these 4 sports):
+- Official SOOR Fall Sports (some level of local, regional, or state competitions will be offered in these 4 sports):

 - Out of Season/Club Sports (training only) – please consult with SOOR staff before offering:

 There will be no COVID related restrictions related to gathering for Special Olympics Oregon sports training in Phase 3.
 Teams must adhere to the 4:1 athlete to coach/chaperone ratio and follow any facility or local capacity guidelines.
 Eligible participants are defined as:

 - Athletes with current Medical Form, COVID Code of Conduct and Communicable Disease Waiver